 With approval ratings like these, why is the Pope’s latest Encyclical Laudato Si suddenly causing people to change their tune?
 Apparently, some politicians and pundits think it’s fine for the Pope to talk about any number of moral issues, but discredit him when he talks about caring for creation.

-One of my politically minded friends summed up the attitude this way:
+One of my politically conservative friends summed up the attitude this way:

 “The Pope should stick to moral issues, talk about salvation and work to save as many people as possible.”